onurozuduru/location-based-messaging/README.md

 ### How to Login

-**LOGIN IS DISABLED IN THIS VERSION, END POINT STILL WORKS BUT EVERYTHING CAN BE ACCESSED WITHOUT LOGIN!**

 To login the system it is needed to send POST request to `http://localhost:5000/login` URL.
 An example request body is shown below.